gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

 where $\hat{\mathbf{\beta}}$ is a vector of estimated effects, and $\{ \mathbf{y},\mathbf{X}\}$ is a testing data set not used to obtain  $\hat{\mathbf{\beta}}$.

-We can also express the PMSE relative to the total variance of the outcome, thus defining a model R-squared
+We can also express the PMSE relative to the total variance of the outcome, thus defining a model R-squared, or proportion of variance of the outcome explained by the fitted model.

 $$R^2(\hat{\mathbf{\beta}})=\frac{(\mathbf{y}-\mathbf{X}\hat{\mathbf{\beta}})'(\mathbf{y}-\mathbf{X}\hat{\mathbf{\beta}})}{(\mathbf{y}-\mathbf{\bar{y}})'(\mathbf{y}-\mathbf{\bar{y}})}$$

 The predictive ability of a model depends on two main factors: